Thomas Markle Allegedly Upset About Interview With Duchess Meghan’s Friends

 — Buzz.ie (@buzzdotie) February 7, 2019

-Harper’s Bazaar says that despite how hurt Thomas Markle alleges to be, Duchess Meghan has been hurt far more, as she is now isolated from all of her family with the exception of her mother after marrying into the royal family and being pregnant with her first child.
+Harper’s Bazaar says that despite how hurt Thomas Markle alleges to be, Meghan has been hurt far more, as she is now isolated from all of her family, with the exception of her mother, after marrying into the royal family and being pregnant with her first child.

-Duchess Meghan’s friends have added that Thomas Markle’s conversations with the British tabloid press saying that he doesn’t know why Meghan is upset is puzzling to her as he has allowed people like Piers Morgan and half-sister Samatha Markle to criticize the duchess on television and in print without a word to defend her.
+Meghan’s friends have added that Thomas Markle’s conversations with the British tabloid press saying that he doesn’t know why Meghan is upset is puzzling to her, as he has allowed people like Piers Morgan and half-sister Samatha Markle to criticize the duchess on television and in print without a word to defend her.

-Thomas Markle has alleged that he is the victim in all of this when Meghan’s friends say it was Mr. Markle who froze Meghan out, initially not taking her photos, and then ceasing to reach out to the newly married couple.
+Thomas Markle has alleged that he is the victim in all of this, when Meghan’s friends say it was Mr. Markle who froze Meghan out, initially not taking her photos, and then ceasing to reach out to the newly married couple.

-Reportedly both Thomas Markle and his daughter Samantha have only reached out for photo opportunities and not to apologize for all of the pain they’ve caused by spouting out in the press.
-Meghan Markle is in the third trimester of her pregnancy, and it looks like the Markle family feud won’t be worked out any time soon, with only Doria Ragland once again being on-hand to represent Duchess Meghan’s family.
+Reportedly, both Thomas Markle and his daughter, Samantha, have only reached out for photo opportunities and not to apologize for all of the pain they’ve caused by spouting off in the press.
+Meghan Markle is in the third trimester of her pregnancy, and it looks like the Markle family feud won’t be worked out any time soon, with only Doria Ragland once again being on-hand to represent Meghan’s family.